+Prerequisites: None.
 Corequisites: None.
 Offered: Spring.

-DANC 1500 Introduction to Dance
+DANC 1500 Dance Appreciation

 All aspects of dance as an artform, exploring related roles of the dancer, choreographer and spectator through historical inquiry, aesthetic perspectives, basic dance elements, and the creative process.
 Course material will be presented through a series of lectures, videos, historical and critical readings, discussions, reflective analytical writing, and actual movement experience.